Former Tennessee state senator gets 21-month prison sentence for campaign finance cash scheme

 Crenshaw handed down the punishment after the former Memphis-area lawmaker argued in March that he should be allowed to go back on his November 2022 guilty plea because he entered it with an “unsure heart and a confused mind” due to events in his personal life — his father had terminal pancreatic cancer, then died in February, and he and his wife were caring for their twin sons born in September.
 Crenshaw denied the change of plea in May.

 Before that, Kelsey had pleaded not guilty — often saying he was being targeted by Democrats.
 But he changed his mind shortly after his co-defendant, Nashville social club owner Joshua Smith, pleaded guilty to one count under a deal that required him to “cooperate fully and truthfully” with federal authorities.
+Smith was sentenced Friday to five years of probation.

 Late last month, federal prosecutors accused Kelsey of intentionally delaying his sentencing after he switched up his legal defense team.